koxa/onemodel/README.md

 # onemodel
-Universal JS Data Model and Store to be used in front-end and back-end
+OneModel - Universal JS Data Model and Store to be used in front-end and back-end